Young Child Survival and Development

-Although access to fresh water and basic sanitation, the foundations of healthy living and prerequisites for reducing child mortality, have improved dramatically in South Asia since 1990, the number of people not using a toilet in South Asia is still huge with 65 percent of the world's open defecators living in this region.
+Although access to safe water and basic sanitation, the foundations of healthy living and prerequisites for reducing child mortality, have improved dramatically in South Asia since 1990, the number of people not using a toilet in South Asia is still huge with 65 percent of the world's open defecators living in this region.

 Millions of South Asian children have not been registered at birth, and lacking proof of identity, age and existence, are routinely shut out of schools and hospitals.
 If mothers do not attend prenatal or antenatal clinics, their children’s growth goes unmonitored and basic needs remain unmet.
 Without birth registration governments and other organisations lack accurate figures on which to plan for public services.